LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

 The credentials are used to allow the Data Platform to authenticate against the source database.

 - Contact a member of the Data Platform team to add the database credentials to Secrets Manager.
-    - You will need to request that a **secret** is created following the naming convention below:
+    - You will need to request that a **secret** (with an appropriate description) is created following the naming convention below:
       ```
       database-credentials/DATABASE_NAME-DATASET_NAME
       ```